Salvation

 Jesus spent three years instilling the foundation of the kingdom of God into his disciples.
 He placed the future of a fledgling church into their capable hands.

 He knew what these men would do.
-Peter had been given a tremendous responsibility to lead the way during the inception of the early church.
+Peter had been given a tremendous responsibility to lead the way during the development

 The book of Acts of the Apostles is a record of what took place and how personally chosen disciples of Jesus fulfilled his commandment given in Matthew: